aleshaleksey/fansys23/skills.md

   - **Action**: 1 hour / day of route.
 2 hours / day if logistics are included.
   - **Threshold**: [Terrain threshold] + [1 / 5 entities in the group] + [1 per vehicle in the group].
 - **Forecast**: Predict weather up to 24h ahead.
 The threshold = [terrain with weather modifier].
+- **Special**: A character with terrain mastery has a +4 to "navigate" in that terrain.
 - **Take care**: Yes.
 - **Try again**: Yes.
 If the situation changes, or extra data is gathered.
 Otherwise the result is the same.